LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

   - `SideRight` &emsp; &nbsp; &nbsp; &nbsp; (`SR`)

 - `Handlers`**(Required)**: A list of handlers that this process must call in the specified order.<br/>

+  !>Names in this list must be unique, and **Should only** contain Characters, Numbers and/or Underscores.

   See [Handlers]() discussion.

 - `TargetRate`(Optional): Specify the sample rate of the processed audio stream.
   <span class="d">Default: 44100</span>